Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/cloud_deployment/_index.md

 #### The Logon scripts

-- Once you log into the _HCIBox-Client_ VM, a PowerShell script will open and start running. **This script will take between 1-2 hours to finish**, and once completed, the script window will close automatically.
+- Once you log into the _HCIBox-Client_ VM, a PowerShell script will open and start running.
+This script will take between 1-2 hours to finish, and once completed, the script window will close automatically.
 At this point, the infrastructure deployment is complete.

   ![Screenshot showing _HCIBox-Client_](./automation.png)

-  > **Note:** The automation will take 1-2 hours to fully complete.
-Do not close the PowerShell window during this time.
-When automation is completed successfully the PowerShell window will close and the desktop background will be changed to the HCIBox wallpaper.

-- Infrastructure deployment is complete.
-Review the logs in C:\HCIBox\Logs for any issues.

-- Check in Azure portal that both HCI nodes have been onboarded as Arc-enabled servers.
+- Check in Azure portal that both HCI nodes have been created as Arc-enabled servers.

 - Verify that both of the Arc-enabled servers have successfully installed the three HCI extensions: TelemetryAndDiagnostics, AzureEdgeLifecycleManager, and AzureEdgeDeviceManagement

   ![Screenshot showing extensions successfully installed](./extensions_installed.png)

+- If everything looks good, proceed on to validate and deploy your cluster.
+Visit [troubleshooting](/azure_jumpstart_hcibox/troubleshooting/) if needed for deployment issues.

 ### Azure portal Azure Stack HCI cluster validation and deployment